Mini-Terrain System

 Designed for FDM 3D Printing

-This terrain collection has been designed for Fused Deposition Modeling (FDM) 3D Printers.
-In fact we print all of our test peices on an Ender 3 printer.
-The majority of peices are printed at a resolution of 0.1mm.
-Although we do up the resolution to 0.08mm for feature peices.
+This terrain collection has been designed for Fused Deposition Modelling (FDM) 3D Printers.
+In fact we printed all of our test pieces on an Ender 3 printer.
+The majority of pieces are printed at a resolution of 0.1mm.
+Although we do up the resolution to 0.08mm for feature pieces.

-The majority of peices are designed for printing with the largest flate surface being face down on the printer bed.
+The majority of pieces are designed for printing with the largest flat surface being face down on the printer bed.
 This results in the basic hex tile being printed upside-down, while the add-on elements are printed right side up.

 You can print this terrain via Stereolithography Apparatus (SLA) printers such as a Elegoo Mars Pro, there is no reason why you can’t.
-We just don’t have one.
+We just don’t have one to test on.

 Test Print Photo Gallery